posit-dev/shinylive/README.md

-buildjs-prod           Build JS resources from src/ dir, for production (with minification) watch                  Build JS resources and watch for changes serve                  Build JS resources, watch for changes, and serve site packages               Build htmltools and shiny wheels update_packages_lock   Update the shinylive_lock.json file, based on shinylive_requirements.json update_packages_lock_local Update the shinylive_lock.json file, but with local packages only
+buildjs-prod           Build JS resources from src/ dir, for production (with minification) watch                  Build JS resources and watch for changes serve                  Build JS resources, watch for changes, and serve site serve-prod             Build JS resources for production, watch for changes, and serve site packages               Build htmltools and shiny wheels update_packages_lock   Update the shinylive_lock.json file, based on shinylive_requirements.json update_packages_lock_local Update the shinylive_lock.json file, but with local packages only